AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 ## Don't cheat!
 Don't show something you don't do yourself. {#header-5}
 </header>

-If you want your students to follow you have to be willing to do it all yourself.
+If you want your audience to follow you have to be willing to lead.
 Do not opt for shortcuts and steer clear of *Don't do as I do, do as I say*.

 In our training course we covered AngularJS unit testing in detail.
 So we decided to write unit tests for our training application.
 And I am talking 100% code coverage here.

-Doing this means more work later when you have to adjust, but go this extra mile and most of your students will be willing to walk that mile with you.
+Doing this means more work later when you have to adjust, but go this extra mile and your audience will be willing to walk that extra mile with you.

 {::nomarkdown}
 <figure>